heatseeknyc/data-science/README.md

 ## Licensing

-Note: This project and all of the subsequent guides, code,  are licensed under the terms of the MIT license.
-For more information, please visit https://opensource.org/licenses/MIT
+This application is MIT Licensed.
+See [LICENSE](https://github.com/heatseeknyc/data-science/blob/master/LICENSE) for details.

+Additional information on the MIT License is available at https://opensource.org/licenses/MIT